 – Mycorhizal.
 This comes from the Greek words myco (fungi) and rhizo (root), describing a complex, mutualistic relationship between fungal mycelium and the roots of vascular plants.
 In these relationships traffic through the hyphal tips is two-way, the plants receiving water, phosphorus, nitrogen and zinc in return for energy from photosynthesis in the form of carbon.
 Carbon sequestration by fungi is crucial in understanding climate science.
 Many of the finest edible species are mycorhizal.
 Their complex interdependency with trees explains why they have largely evaded successful widespread cultivation.

 Mycorhizal relationships are species-specific: fungi need to be compatible with their partner plants and vice-versa.
 Some fungi are very faithful, only ever growing with one particular species of tree (eg. the brown birch bolete, leccinum scabrum with birch), while others are looser in their affiliations (eg. chanterelles, cantharellus cibarius, which will happily grow with beech, birch, oak, pine and spruce).
 Some trees, such as the douglas fir, are unlikely to reach full maturity without the correct fungal partners.
 Nutrient uptake is so accelerated by mycorhizal relationships, that the Forestry Commission inoculate most saplings with appropriate mycelia.
-Sycamore and ash do not form relationships with any macro-fungi, so I recommend you focus your mushroom hunting away from them.
+Sycamore and ash do not form relationships with any easily observable macro-fungi, so I recommend you focus your mushroom hunting away from them.